kesh-lang/kesh/examples.md

 ]
 ```

 Prototypal "inheritance" is achieved by applying an object (the prototype) to an object literal, similar to how a function is applied to a value.
 The prototype can be either a plain object or an object type (as in the example below).
-An object type is in fact a plain object that also has a type definition (or [protocol](https://en.m.wikipedia.org/wiki/Protocol_(object-oriented_programming))).
+An object type may in fact be a plain object in addition to a type definition (or [protocol](https://en.m.wikipedia.org/wiki/Protocol_(object-oriented_programming))).

 ```lua
 #person: [